Drug Evaluation Committee 2011-41 Recruitment of human subjects via the Internet

 Advertisements for the purpose of recruiting test subjects are clinical trial-related activities to which GCP applies, so they must be conducted in a manner for which the site or sponsor can take responsibility.

-For more information on "Provision of Information for the Recruitment of Subjects for Clinical Trials," please refer to this document from the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+Please refer to this JPMA document for more information on "Provision of Information for the Recruitment of Subjects for Clinical Trials.

-"Guidelines for Providing Information for the Recruitment of Subjects for Clinical Trials <Revised Version> (November 2008)" (Japanese only)
+"Guidelines for the Provision of Information for the Recruitment of Subjects for Clinical Trials (Revised Version)" (November 2008)

 Share this page